Doomlands/blookethack/README.md

 # BlooketHacks
 ALWAYS CHECK SECURITY.MD BEFORE USING ANY CODES
-All Codes Are Currently Working
+All global codes Are Currently Working

-Gsnipes1 is banned currently so Park-Sauce is managing the hacks for a couple of weeks You can always reach Park-Sauce or Gsnipes1 at parkerpaulott@gmail.com (Park-Sauce) or Gsnipes1@gmail.com (GS)
+You can always reach Park-Sauce or Gsnipes1 at parkerpaulott@gmail.com (Park-Sauce) or grahamsnipes1@gmail.com (GS)

+I (GS) will respond withen the hour.

 Other user's codes will get you banned